ucsf-wynton/wynton-website-hpc/docs/about/join-new.md

 From the list of, "Accounts, Access, and Email," services select, "[Request a Wynton Account / Modify an Existing Account](https://ucsf.service-now.com/ucsfit?id=ucsf_sc_cat_item&sys_id=68f9651f1bf47c50683e0ed8624bcbac&sysparm_category=40c0305b7b92d000e2dc8180984d4d9f)".

+Fill out the form.

+If you have succesfully logged into MyAccess/DUO, the "Requested By Name" and "Requested by Email" should be autopopulated with your information from the UCSF Directory.

+In the "UCSF Principle Investigator (PI) Approver Name, enter the name of the your supervisor and select the matching name from the pull down.
+This should populate the "UCSF PI Email" and "UCSF PI Department or Program" fields.

+Select "Yes" or "No" from the "Does this user already have an existing account on Wynton?" pull down.

+Select "No" from the "Do you Require Access to PHI Data" pull down.
+(Wynton is not currently Approved for PHI Data.)

+If you are filling the form out for yourself, the "Requested For" field will be autopopulated with your name.

+If you are requesting an account another user, enter their name and find them in the pull down.

+If they are a non-UCSF affiliate, select "Check this box if you cannot find their User Name in the database" and enter their First Name, Last Name, and contact email address.

+Select a UCSF Title from the pull down menu.

+Enter the Country, State, and Institution of origin.

+If you are a UCSF Employee, the UCSF Employee/Student ID should be autopopulated from the "Requested For" field.
+If you are not a UCSF employee, student, staff or faculty, enter "none".

+If you have had accounts with any of the affiliated computing environments, select them.

+Enter your desired UserName.

+Enter an alternative Username.

+Provide any additional comments.

+Check the box consenting to, "If the individual(s)for whom I am requesting access leaves their appointment with UCSF or transitions to a new role that does not necessitate this access, then I will inform the Wynton Team immediately that this access should be revoked for this individual."

+Click Submit.

 [contact us]: {{ '/about/contact.html' | relative_url }}